-If the newcomer(s) have informed the sponsoring group of their religious observance and are interested in connecting with a church, mosque, etc., the sponsoring can assist in locating places of worship in the area.
+Sponsors should help newcomers connect with places of worship, if the newcomers so wish.
 A place of worship can be an important source of support for a newcomer as well as a place for prayers and community.
 However, it is important to remember that the reason for the newcomer(s) becoming a refugee may have been due to religion and/or community members who would attend the church, mosque, etc. As always, do not give any information that would identify the newcomer(s) to those in their community.